TIY-Durham/2016-SPRING-FEE/00--Ready-Player-One/README.md

 Congratulations!
 This is your first _Work-In-Progress (WIP) Issue_, and you'll create another like it for each Assignment during the course.
 For more on that process, check out [_About Assignments_ in the class wiki](//github.com/TIY-Durham/2016-SPRING-FEE/wiki/About-Assignments), and for more practice with GitHub Issues, read and work through [the "Mastering Issues" GitHub Guide](https://guides.github.com/features/issues/), included in the [_Source Control Crash Course_ section](#source-control-crash-course).

-## GitHub-ing to Know You

-If you haven't already, [create a GitHub account](http://github.com/signup) (or use your existing one) and [edit your GitHub profile](https://github.com/settings/profile).
-Add a _recent, clear picture_ so we can recognize your face, _your full name_ so we can recognize your name, _a valid public email address_ so we (and employers!) can contact you. [_Star the class project_](https://help.github.com/articles/about-stars/) and read through [the wiki](//github.com/TIY-Durham/2016-SPRING-FEE/wiki).
 When you're done, answer the following questions in comments on your _WIP Issue_:

 * What is the best way to ask a question?
 * How can you explicitly schedule time with your instructor to review a problem?
-* Are there any other times that are appropriate?
+* Are there any other times that we're available?
 * What are the three possible grades applied to every assignment?
+What do they mean?
 * What is the link to your GitHub profile?
 Your profile image?
 * In what week do we plan to review material?
 * At what time does class begin?
 Is attendance mandatory?